5G Equipment ID and Subscriber ID Security

 of device or equipment identifier and subscriber or user identifier.

-Detection of these threats in 5G mobile networks requires identification
+Detection of these threats in 5G mobile networks requires identification of compromised

-of compromised equipment, devices, subscribers, and users.
-Prevention
+equipment, devices, subscribers, and users.
+Prevention requires the ability to apply

-ID, which is a Permanent Equipment Identifier (PEI) including International
+network security based on equipment ID, which is a Permanent Equipment Identifier (PEI).

-Permanent Identifier (SUPI) including International Mobile Subscriber
+is Subscriber Permanent Identifier (SUPI), including International Mobile Subscriber

 Identity (IMSI).